The-going/evlproject/content/pipeline/_index.md

                _____________________________________________
 ```

-A real-time core can base its own activities on the head stage,
+A real-time core can base its own activities on the oob stage,
 interposing on specific IRQ events, for delivering real-time
 capabilities to a particular set of applications.
 Meanwhile, the
-regular kernel operations keep going over the root stage unaffected,
+regular kernel operations keep going over the in-band stage
-only delayed by short preemption times for running the out-of-band
+unaffected, only delayed by short preemption times for running the
-work.
+out-of-band work.